datakurre/gatsby-theme-coverflow/demo/content/posts/third-post/index.md

 ---
-title: Gatsby Theme Blog Cover Flow
+title: Gatsby Theme Blog with Cover Flow
 date: "2019-07-31T23:00:00Z"
 ---

-This is how gatsby-theme-coverflow can be configured to create [a blog post cover flow with gatsby-theme-blog](../blog-posts):
+This is how gatsby-theme-coverflow can be configured to create [a blog post cover flow for gatsby-theme-blog](../..):

 ```js
 module.exports = {